Mount Superior: Skiing and Snowboarding

 There are various skiing and snowboarding lines that descend Mount Superior on all aspects.

 South Face

 This descent is included in Fifty Classic Ski Descents of North America and is rated S4 with slopes 35–45° with dangerous fall potential and a few terrain obstacles.
 It is also a part of The Chuting Gallery: A Guide to Steep Skiing in the Wasatch Mountains, a skiing guidebook for various Wasatch Range chutes.

 Suicide Chute or Shane's Chute

 An obvious and prominent east-facing chute seen from Little Cottonwood Canyon, this line has been known by a few names, but is most commonly referenced as Suicide Chute.
 This descent has slopes upwards of 40° and is rated S4.
+The high walls of the chute shield the snowpack from direct sunlight, and it is not uncommon for it to remain skiable well into June.